2023 General Rules

 - There are no double feature nights allowed, excluding rainout make-up features.
 A program is not considered a rainout unless qualifying races have been completed.
 If feature is rained out and will not be run at later date, all drivers are to be awarded last place points.

-- The 2022 Tri-State Speedway point season will be freom April 9th, 2022 through October 1st, 2022.
-Tri-State Speedway may run events before/after those dates where USRA points (state, regional or national) may be awarded.
+- The 2023 Tri-State Speedway point season will be from April 27th, 2023 through September 30th, 2023.
+Tri-State Speedway may run events before/after those dates where national USRA points may be awarded.

 - Any driver under the age of 18 MUST have a notarized affidavit of consent on file, for the current race season, from a parent or legal guardian releasing Tri-State Speedway from any and all liability for any injury, accident or death incurred, or sustained, on the property of Tri-State Speedway during any competition or other activities.